kentxu/fswalker/README.md

 mvn clean package
 ```

-Generated JAR files are in the target sub directory.
+Generated JAR files are in the "target" directory.

-It generates fswalker-x.x.x.jar with all the dependencies in a single package.
+fswalker-x.x.x.jar comes with all the dependencies in a single package.
 It is great for command line execution.

-It also generates original-fswalker-x.x.x.jar which only contains FSWalker code without dependencies.
+original-fswalker-x.x.x.jar is the pure fswalker lib without dependencies.

 ## CLI

-To print a list of all content in c:\temp.
+To show all content in c:\temp.
 > java -jar target/fswalker-x.x.x.jar c:\temp

-To show a summary of c:\temp.
+To show a summary of c:\temp .
 > java -jar target/fswalker-x.x.x.jar -c c:\temp

+To see all possible CLI options.
+> java -jar target/fswalker-x.x.x.jar

 Or, only show a summary in a human friendly format.
+This also turns on the speedy concurrent scanning mode by default.
 > java -jar target/fswalker-x.x.x.jar -chq c:\temp

-To show all files with detailed information.
+To shown detailed information for all content.
 > java -jar target/fswalker-x.x.x.jar -l c:\temp

+## More Advanced CLI

-Or, show the same list with content hash.
+Show the list with content hash.
 > java -jar target/fswalker-x.x.x.jar -l -hc size20k c:\temp

-For a print list of all possible options, execute without any parameter.
+Or, the speedy way to do the same.
-> java -jar target/fswalker-x.x.x.jar
+> java -jar target/fswalker-x.x.x.jar -l -hc size20k -co 1 c:\temp

+## FAQ
+### What is concurrent mode?
+Concurrent mode is the multi-threaded implementation of the walker.
+It does speed up things a lot as long as the disk IO is fast.
+On a SSD drive, using concurrent mode grants a significant speed boost.
+This is also helpful when content hash option is used.

+One major trade off is the sequence of traversal is not guaranteed in this mode.

+This mode is turned on by default console output is not required, e.g. -q or database output.
+You can force concurrent mode wiht "-co 1".

 ## Troubleshoot